W. F. Waters: 7th World Rover Moot

 Following the Seventh World Rover Moot, there was a worldwide downturn in the number of Rover Scouts, leading to an end to the Rover Scout section in the United Kingdom and many other countries.
 30 years later, Victorian Rovers hosted the 8th World Moot at Gilwell Park, Gembrook over the summer of 1990–91.

 Honours and legacy

-Bill served as Victorian Headquarters Commissioner for Rovers for 35 years (1930–1965).
+Waters served as Victorian Headquarters Commissioner for Rovers for 35 years (1930–1965).
 Under his guidance, Victorian Rovers built three Chalets, ran the Seventh World Moot and became the leaders of Rovering in Australia.